durgamahesh16/artemisia/docs/components/mysql.md

  * load-setting:
     * skip-lines: number of lines to skip in he table
     * quotechar: character to be used for quoting
-    * error-file: location of the file where rejected error records are saved
     * truncate: truncate the target table before loading data
     * error-tolerance: % of data that is allowable to get rejected value ranges from (0.00 to 1.00)
     * load-path: path to load from (eg: /var/tmp/input.txt)